 - New Zealand Internships: Internships are listed by category, and do not show specific company names.
 It also has resources for interns, and a community feel.

-- Grad Connection New Zealand has an extensive search function, including benefits offered and “office perks.”
+- Nxtstep has an extensive search function, including benefits offered and “office perks.”
 Jobs are listed by company, which can be helpful if you want to do additional research on the company.

 Planning Your Trip